-All members of the Safety and Security team are committed to our students' success and take great pride in their accomplishments while at pace and upon graduation.
+All members of the Safety and Security team are committed to our students' success and take great pride in their accomplishments while at Pace and upon graduation.

-For more information on the Safety and Security Department and the services offered visit our website at www.pace.edu/security-emergency-management.
+For more information on the Safety and Security Department and the services offered, visit the Security and Emergency Management website.
 We also invite you to contact us with questions, concerns and suggestions at (914) 773-3700 or security@pace.edu.